 The ANG continues to operate and maintain the oldest aircraft in the USAF inventory, and faces significant challenges to increasing aircraft availability.
 Aircraft support and test equipment are critical to daily maintenance operations at all ANG flying units.
 Much of the equipment used in testing aircraft systems is nearing the end of its designated useful life and is increasingly difficult to sustain and expensive to repair.
 The ANG functions at a prolonged high operations tempo, driving the need for efficient maintenance processes and robust supply chains.
 Devices enhancing maintenance efficiency and safety while improving capabilities also improve aircraft availability, reduce operating costs, and enhance agile combat support.
-State of the art equipment reduces aircraft downtime, allows logistics personnel to maintain a high rate of sortie generation, and ensures the longevity, relevance, reliability, and responsiveness of the aging fleet.
+State of the art equipment such as the maintenance inspection platforms, maintenance cranes, and digital test equipment reduces aircraft downtime, allows logistics personnel to maintain a high rate of sortic generation, and ensures the longevity, relevance, reliability, and responsiveness of the aging fleet.
 The ANG Weapon Systems Sustainment Working Group outlined the following maintenance concerns regarding legacy system sustainment and shortfalls.